Transcript: edited for clarity

 End of the talk.

-Answer: Neoadjuvant chemotherapy is not mandatory.
+Neoadjuvant chemotherapy is not mandatory.
 While some studies have shown a benefit, it is not a requirement.
 For patients who are found to have peritoneal metastasis at laparotomy or laparoscopy, they can be divided into two groups.
 One group is patients taken up for elective surgery, who are asymptomatic and not bleeding or obstructed.
-In these cases, upfront CRS-HIPEC can be considered, but the conversation between the surgeon and patient about CRS-HIPEC generally has not occurred.
-We have to consider the expected morbidity, mortality, and cost.
-In an emergent setting, the same considerations apply.
+In these cases, upfront CRS-HIPEC can be considered.
 If the disease volume is low and the patient's situation permits, CRS-HIPEC can be done, otherwise, the strategy used in elective cases can be applied, such as taking biopsies, giving neoadjuvant therapy, and proceeding with surgery at a later date.

-Question 2: My question is about the protocol for patients who have had a resection of the primary tumour and have returned with suspicious peritoneal nodules on follow-up.
-How do you confirm that these are peritoneal metastases, as diagnostic laparoscopy can be difficult due to adhesions?
+My question is about the protocol for patients who have had a resection of the primary tumour and have returned with suspicious peritoneal nodules on follow-up.
+How do you confirm that these are peritoneal metastases?
 And if confirmed, how do you offer CRS-HIPEC to these patients?

 In summary, when a patient who has previously undergone primary resection for colorectal cancer returns with suspected peritoneal metastasis, the management protocol will depend on several factors such as the size of the peritoneal nodules, CEA, the patient's symptoms, and their disease-free interval.
-The first step would be to confirm the diagnosis of peritoneal metastasis non-invasively, if possible, through radiological imaging and biopsy if possible or staging laparoscopy.
+The first step would be to confirm the diagnosis non-invasively if possible through radiological imaging and biopsy, or staging laparoscopy.
 A laparotomy may be required.
 The management options include giving the patient neoadjuvant therapy before surgery, or proceeding with upfront CRS-HIPEC.
-The decision will depend on the patient's overall condition, and the stage and volume of the peritoneal disease.

 Thank you!